openstack-archive/tripleo-heat-templates/deployed-server/README.rst

     [NovaCompute]: CREATE_IN_PROGRESS state changed

 The user running the script must be able to ssh as root to each server.
-Define the the names of your custom roles (if applicable) and hostnames of the deployed servers you intend to use for each role type.
+Define the names of your custom roles (if applicable) and hostnames of the deployed servers you intend to use for each role type.
 For each role name, a corresponding <role-name>_hosts variable should also be defined, e.g.::